isaisabelas/sql-data-warehouse/README.md

 ---
  ### Data Architecture
-The data architecture of this project follows the Medallion framework with three layers:
+The data architecture of this project follows the Medallion framework with three layers:<br>
-1 - Bronze Layer: Holds the raw data extracted from source systems, ingested from CSV files into SQL Server.
+1 - Bronze Layer: Holds the raw data extracted from source systems, ingested from CSV files into SQL Server.<br>
-2 - Silver Layer: Focuses on data cleaning, standardization, and normalization to make the information ready for analysis.
+2 - Silver Layer: Focuses on data cleaning, standardization, and normalization to make the information ready for analysis.<br>
 3 - Gold Layer: Contains business-ready data, structured in a star schema to support reporting and analytics.

 ---